 Blaize Pengilly 19:13

 I see so is that why sometimes when you get a paste that premier employer, and you're not seeing hex or health being taken out on it, it's because it's lumped in with the tax that they take out.
 And then it's all clarified or looked over at the end of each financial year.
-And that's when the amounts are finalized.
+And that's when the amounts are finalised.
 And you know how much you're paying back?

 Dan Jovevski 19:34